Levi R. Chase: Military career

 He was recalled to active military duty in April 1951.
 He served successively as the deputy commander of the 1st Fighter Group, Griffiss Air Force Base, New York; executive officer of the 56th Fighter Interceptor Wing, Selfridge Air Force Base, Michigan; and then commander of the 63d Fighter Interceptor Squadron, Oscoda Air Force Base, Michigan.
 In November 1951 he went to Osan Air Base, South Korea.
 During his tour of duty in Korea, he was named deputy for operations, 51st Fighter Interceptor Wing, and later he commanded the 8th Fighter-Bomber Group.
 He flew combat missions in the F-86 Sabre and the F-80 Shooting Star.
 In June 1952, he led the 8th Fighter-Bomber Group's attack on the Sui-ho Dam.

 In December 1952 he assumed command of the 3600th Combat Crew Fighter Training Group, Luke Air Force Base, Arizona, where he organized the original Thunderbirds aerial demonstration team.
 In June 1955 he became a student at the Air War College, Maxwell Air Force Base, Alabama.
-After graduation in June 1966, he served for three years as chief of both the Air Defense Branch and the Tactical Branch of the Inspector General's Office at Norton Air Force Base, California.
+After graduation in June 1956, he served for three years as chief of both the Air Defense Branch and the Tactical Branch of the Inspector General's Office at Norton Air Force Base, California.

 He attended the National War College, Washington, D.C., from August 1959 to June 1960.
 He spent the next four years in West Germany where he served with the 50th Tactical Fighter Wing, Hahn Air Base, and then the 7499th Support Group, Wiesbaden Air Base.
 In July 1964 he was named commander of the 15th Tactical Fighter Wing, MacDill Air Force Base, Florida.

 He was transferred to Cam Ranh Bay Air Base, South Vietnam, in October 1965 as commander of the 12th Tactical Fighter Wing.
 In September 1966 he completed his 500th combat mission flying an F-4C Phantom on a ground attack mission.
 In December 1966 he was transferred to Kadena Air Base, Okinawa, as vice commander of the 313th Air Division.
-In November 1967 he became commander of the 327th Air Division and chief, Air Section, Military Assistance Advisory Group, China, Taiwan.
+In November 1967 he became commander of the 327th Air Division and chief, Air Section, Military Assistance Advisory Group, Taiwan.